-The Virginia Department of Transportation’s (VDOT) Wounded Veterans Internship Program was launched in September 2006.
-The first veterans joined the agency in March of the following year.
+The Virginia Department of Transportation’s (VDOT) Wounded Veterans Internship Program was launched in September 2006 with the support of the Federal Highway Administration.

 The program focuses on disabled veterans that have returned from Afghanistan and Iraq who are unable to return to a former job due to physical or emotional disabilities or because the position is no longer available.

-Internships last from six months to two years, depending on the needs of the veterans and the VDOT office where they are placed.
+Internships last from 12 to 18 months, depending on the needs of the veterans and the VDOT office where they are placed.
 Veterans are compensated at an hourly rate determined by the skill sets involved and the particular position where the intern is placed.
 Placement depends upon the veteran’s aptitudes, interests and the needs of the department.